GDATASoftwareAG/smartvmi/plugins/inmemoryscanner/Readme.md

 Each VAD entry represents a coherent memory region.
 Shared memory regions that are not the base image of the process are skipped by default in order to reduce scanning time (`scan_all_regions="false"`).
 To further optimize scan duration, memory regions >50MB will be ignored as well.

-The _VmiInMemoryScannerPlugin_ extracts every region and scans it independently of other memory regions.
+The _InMemoryScanner_ extracts every region and scans it independently of other memory regions.
 This means that _Yara_ rules which need to be applied to several memory regions at once can never match.
 Within these memory regions not every page has to actually be present in memory.
 Therefore, non-mapped page ranges are substituted by a single nulled page in order to avoid false positives during _Yara_ rule matching.